 The best advice I can offer is that you will need to find an internship that will work with you to develop such portfolio pieces OR wait to take this class until you DO have those pieces prepared and work with the leader of your module or another COMD professor/advisor in advertising, web design, illustration, graphic design, AIG to develop these in advance of taking this course.
 If you choose the former route of taking an internship without those pieces, the internship will likely NOT be paid, be at a smaller company, or a non-profit.
 Such situations often have more time to provide mentorship and you get to work on a greater variety of projects.
 You may also have a little more assistant-type work as the supervisor mentors your skills to the point where you can take on more creative work.

 Yes, about 35% of our students are in paid internships though this percentage varies from semester to semester.
-Getting a paid internship generally requires more planning ahead of time.
+Getting a paid internship generally requires more much more planning ahead of time.
 For example, the Brooklyn Tech Internships and the Faculty Commons Design Internship are all paid but must be applied to in November for the Spring semester.
-Paid internships almost always require samples of your design work–see the answer to question 5.
+Paid internships almost always require strong samples of your design work–see the answer to question 5.

 8. I did a Brooklyn Tech Triangle or some other Internship already last year.
 Can I receive credit for this internship for COMD 4900?